 Enabled.
 A check box button feature is enabled by clicking it with the mouse.
-It shows an X when enabled.
+It shows an X or a check mark when enabled.
 A menu item feature is enabled by clicking it to show a check mark.
 A button feature is enabled by clicking it to depress the button.
 Button features are disabled by clicking them to release the button.
 Other features are disabled when they show neither an X nor a check mark.